pdjr-signalk-plugins/range-monitor/README.md

 __Threshold__

 The _Threshold_ entry specifies one or two thresholds which define a value range and the type of notification which will be issued if the monitored path value moves outside this range.

-    __Low__
+__--> Low__
 If supplied, specifies the lower threshold for raising a notification: if the monitored data stream falls below this value then a notification will be issued.
 The default value is undefined which means that there is no lower thresold.

-    __High__
+__--> High__
 If supplied, specifies the upper threshold for raising a notification: if the monitored data stream rises above this value then a notification will be issued.
 The default value is undefined which means that there is no upper thresold.

-    __Alarm__
+__--> Alarm__
 The type of notification to be raised when one or other threshold is passed.
 Default is _Alert_.

-    __Request__
+__--> Request__
 A suggestion for the alert medium to be used when this notification is ultimately processed by some notification handler.
 Default is no suggestion.

-    __Options__
+__--> Options__
 The _In-range_ option requests that a notification also be issued when the monitored data stream re-enters the normal region after transiting one or other threshold.
 Default is not to issue the in-range notification.
 Any issued notification will contain the simple message "_path_ value is nominal" and will have a type of "Normal".
+## Messages

+__signalk-threshold-notifier__ outputs the following messages to the Signal K Node server console and the host system logs.

+__Monitoring _n_ path__[__s__]
+Output when the plugin initialises to report the number, _n_, of Signal K paths that are being monitored for threshold transition events.

+__Notifying on _path__
+Output when the plugin issues a threshold transition notification.
+The message on the server console persists for a few seconds before the normal status message is restored.